Katie Pruitt: Career

 In 2017, Pruitt was awarded the Buddy Holly Prize from the Songwriters Hall of Fame and signed with Round Hill Records.

 Her EP, OurVinyl Live Session EP was released in March 2018.
 She was named by Rolling Stone as one of 10 new country artists you need to know and by NPR as one of the 20 artists to watch, highlighting Pruitt as someone who "possesses a soaring, nuanced and expressive voice, and writes with devastating honesty".

 On September 13, 2019, Pruitt released "Expectations", the title track from her full-length debut.
 Additional singles from this project were subsequently released: "Loving Her" on October 21, 2019, and "Out of the Blue" on November 15, 2019.

 On February 21, 2020, Pruitt's debut album, Expectations, was released by Rounder Records.
 She earned a nomination for Emerging Act of the Year at the 2020 Americana Music Honors & Awards.
 In the same year, she duetted with Canadian singer-songwriter Donovan Woods on "She Waits for Me to Come Back Down", a track from his album Without People.

 In 2021 the artist was inter alia part of the Newport Folk Festival in July.

 On March 18, 2022, Pruitt recorded an episode of The Caverns Sessions (previously known as Bluegrass Underground), which aired nationally on PBS on October 15, 2022.

+In June 2026, Pruitt announced her third studio album Fools for the Fleeting, which was released on September 18, 2026.